Rebecca & Kevin of Beacon Hill, NY

 Fenwick Island, DE Weddings

 Fenwick Island is a mile long stretch of beautiful sand at the southern tip of Delaware.
 The town begins at the Maryland border of Ocean City and extends to the state controlled Fenwick Island State Park.
 The pristine beaches create opportunity for idyllic Beach Wedding images.

 You may have your Wedding Ceremony on the public beach of Fenwick Island as long as pedestrian or vehicular traffic is not obstructed.
-A permit is required (see below) and a fee and refundable deposit are also required.
+A $150 permit is required (see below) and a fee and refundable deposit ($250) are also required.
+A police fee of $100/ per hour (two hour minimum) is also required for weddings of $75 people or less.
 A Special Events Application form and fees must be filled out and returned to the Fenwick Island Police Department (see below).